Grey-Magic/kunji/README.md

 1. **User-Only Permissions:** All result files are created with `0600` permissions (`-rw-------`), ensuring only you can read your validated keys.
 2. **Secret Scrubbing:** Kunji automatically detects and masks API keys in error messages (`[MASKED_KEY]`) before they are saved to disk.
-3. **No Data Exfiltration:** Validation happens directly between your machine and the provider API.

 ---

 ## 🏛️ Supported Providers (260+)